-The Academy will determine its admission arrangements each year by 15th April and will publish these once they have been determined.
+The Academy will determine its admission arrangements each year by 28th February and will publish these once they have been determined by 15th March (at the latest).
 Copies will be sent to:

-- ii.
-All primary schools and secondary schools in Oxfordshire LA. - iii.
-The offices of Oxfordshire LA. - iv.
-Copies made available (free of charge) on request from the Academy.
+- i.
+All primary schools and secondary schools in Oxfordshire County Council. - ii.
+The offices of Oxfordshire County Council. - iii.
+Copies to be made available (free of charge) on request from the Academy.